The following short story, “Child of Sorrow,” first appeared on Short Fiction Break in December 2016.

 To some extent, guilt had ebbed and flowed within me ever since I learned at the end of my first trimester I was with child.
 At that time, I learned why some women would rather not say anything about being pregnant until after the first three months passed.
 Losing a child is hard for many women.
 I should know; every one of those scenarios was my fault.
 Before carrying my own child to term, I didn’t think twice about how the end of a life would affect me.
 Wherever I’m told to go, I go: car accidents, wars, hospitals.
 That was my job.
 That was my life.

-When your job is snatching away humans’ last breath, their last heartbeat, their last conscious dignity, terminating the living is all you are consumed with.
+When your job is snatching away humans’ last breath, their last heartbeat, their last conscious dignity, terminating the living and ferrying away their souls to the other side are all you are consumed with.

 I jutted my hip upward as I pushed myself out of the rocking chair in my daughter’s nursery – yes, it’s a girl.
 Her name will be Zoe.